 We are working on proposals to establish a number of Urgent Treatment Centres (UTCs) in Leeds.
 The UTCs will make it easier for people to access urgent care (care that is needed on the same day but is not life-threatening) and will free up capacity for hospitals to manage emergency (life-threatening) care.
 As part of this project, we are proposing to move the Shakespeare Walk-in Centre to St James’s University Hospital.

 This engagement asks people about their experience of using the walk-in centre at Shakespeare and will help us to understand how they will be affected if the walk-in centre is moved to St James’ Hospital.

 Who did we speak to?

-What did we ask?
+What and how did we ask?

-We asked people to share their experience of using the Shakespeare Walk-in Centre and offer their views on our proposals to move the site up the road to St James’s Hospital.
+We used a survey to ask people about their experiences of using the service and their thoughts on our proposal to move the site to St James’s Hospital.

 What did people tell us?

 - 61% of the respondents agreed with the proposal to move the walk-in centre to St James’s Hospital.

 - Many people are using the walk-in centre services for conditions which can be treated at home and because they cannot get an appointment with their GP.

 - Many people would like to access the service in the evening and at the weekend.